Dua Lipa on her favourite (and least favourite) thing about Glastonbury

 “I’ve just had good moments in Glastonbury in general.
 It’s just my favourite, favourite place… this make-believe place, yeah.
 Even if I’m not performing, you’ll find me running around.”

-Asked about what she didn’t like about the festival, she replied: “Well my least favourite thing about any favourite are the toilets.
+Asked about what she didn’t like about the festival, she replied: “Well my least favourite thing about any festival are the toilets.
 Just so gross.”

 She continued: “I always stay on-site but all the toilets are the same – they’re all portaloos, really.”